firebelly/grav-brandguide/user/pages/05.flor-mono/_02specs/font-specs.md

 ### Leading Set Solid

-In order to maintain the modularity of FLOR Mono, it should always be set solid.
-Meaning the leading will always equal the font size — 72pt font size / 72pt leading.
+In order to maintain the modularity of FLOR Mono, it should always be set solid, meaning the leading will always equal the font size — 72pt font size / 72pt leading.